darvester/darvester/README.md

 ---
 ### PoC Discord user and guild information harvester

-# The Second Generation of Darvester is in development on this branch
+# Development has halted for the Node.js/Electron branch.
+Check out `gen2-flutter` instead which is built on Flutter
-### Please stand by!

 Follow the progress on the [Github Project board](https://github.com/orgs/darvester/projects/1)